 Creative Youth Development: Beyond the School Day Research is highlighting the power of creative youth development (CYD) to empower and transform young lives and a national community of practice is emerging.
 Join this session to review recent research on CYD and discuss the roles state arts agencies are playing now—and can play in the future—to transform their lives, schools and communities using the arts.

 12:30 – 2:30 p.m.

 Closing Plenary Luncheon & Business Meeting After a short business meeting, Jonathan Katz, outgoing NASAA CEO, reflects on the past, present and future of state arts agencies.

 3:00 – 5:00 p.m.

-Joint State Arts Agency / State Arts Action Network Forum Gather with colleagues from state arts advocacy organizations to exchange advocacy tips and insights and discuss state cultural policy goals for the future.
+Joint State Arts Agency / State Arts Advocacy Network Forum Gather with colleagues from state arts advocacy organizations to exchange advocacy tips and insights and discuss state cultural policy goals for the future.
 NASAA and the Americans for the Arts State Arts Advocacy Network collaborate to arrange this biennial forum.

 THANKS!
 Louisiana Office of Cultural Development THANKS!
 Annenberg Foundation THANKS!
 National Endowment for the Arts THANKS!
 George Rodrigue Foundation of the Arts THANKS!
 Louisiana State Museum / The Presbytère THANKS!
 City Sightseeing New Orleans THANKS!
 Louisiana Partnership for the Arts THANKS!
 South Arts